 Noodles are the ultimate comfort food.
 Whether you like them in a simple broth or you prefer them as part of a more complex Thai or Japanese dish, they’re always the best part of any meal.
 The following places in New Hampshire are known for their noodles.
 Check one out the next time you have a craving!

 Enjoy one of several kinds of pho (noodle soup) or a Vermicelli Bowl at Little Tokyo & Saigon.
 Either option will fill you up with broth, vegetables, noodles, and more.
 Their pan-fried noodles with chicken, shrimp or veggies (Yaki Udon) are delicious, too.

 You’ll go crazy for Crazy Noodle House once you’ve tried even just one of their delicious dishes.
 Their ramen is served in miso soup with bok choy and mushrooms, and is a hearty meal.
 Try their dried noodles in a cabbage preserve with onions, bok choy, fried garlic, and bean sprouts.

-Located just steps from Portsmouth’s riverfront, Domo Japanese Restaurant serves up some amazing noodle dishes in their cozy, but elegant dining room.
+Located just steps from Portsmouth’s riverfront, Domo Japanese Cuisine serves up some amazing noodle dishes in their cozy, but elegant dining room.
 Consider ordering their Nabe Yaki Udon.
 It’s Udon soup with chicken, seafood, eggs, and vegetables and a side of shrimp tempura.